pooja-git11/rasa_hotel_chatbot_LimeChat/README.md

 # Building a simple chatbot for a hotel, I am using  Rasa framework for this

-## The chatbot should be able to do the following basic functionalities
+## The chatbot is able to do the following basic functionalities

    #####              Book room